There is some interesting empirical evidence how Vitamin D3 Helps Boost Low Testosterone Levels in Men

 In the average healthy adult male, testosterone levels range between 250 to 1200 ng/dL.
 In many doctors’ opinions, anyone with level of 650 to 800 or above has a healthy amount of testosterone.
 But if your testosterone level is below 300, then you might be suffering from low testosterone.

-So what does it mean when you have “low testosterone?
+So what does it mean when you have “low testosterone levels?
 This condition has several novel names, including male menopause or hypogonadism?”

 Sex-Hormone Binding Globulin (SBHG) is a protein that binds itself to free testosterone.
 This is to regulate the amount of testosterone in the body.
 This bound testosterone is inactive and unavailable for the male body to use.
 This is a leading contributor to low testosterone in men often due to poor diet and lack of exercise.